 The same could be said for English and Spanish as well.
 That’s to say, if you are an English speaker, learning Spanish would certainly be easier for you than learning Turkish, because of the relative similarity between the two languages.
 However, this doesn’t mean that Turkish is difficult to learn.
 Indeed, it is easier to learn than English.
 For example, imagine a native Turkish speaker learning English and a native English speaker learning Turkish.
 The English speaker will have an easier time learning Turkish than the Turkish speaker learning English because of the more regular and logical structure of Turkish.

 Turkish is also much easier to learn compared to learning many other non-western languages, including but not limited to Russian, Arabic, and Chinese.
 It also takes longer to learn these languages than learning Turkish.

 How long does it take to speak Turkish fluently?

 This totally depends on the student’s commitment and the circumstances.
-For example, college students that go to Turkey on student exchange programs take intensive Turkish classes in their schools and they usually start speaking Turkish fluently within their first few months of arriving in the country.
+For example, college students that go to Turkey on student exchange programs take intensive Turkish classes in their schools and they usually start speaking Turkish fluently within their first six months of arriving in the country.
 This is simply the power of immersion.

 However, if the student is outside of Turkey and is taking a Turkish class only once or twice a week, it may take about two years to get fluent in the language.
-Of course, this time may be shorter or longer depending on the student’s age, native language, and time commitment for learning the language in and outside of the classroom.
+Of course, this time may be shorter or longer depending on the student’s age, native language, and time commitment to learning the language in and outside of the classroom.